 The dblook utility ignores any objects that have system schemas (for example, SYS, SYSIBM), since DDL is not able to directly create nor modify system objects.

 dblook examples

-The following examples demonstrate how the various dblook utility options might be specified from a command line.
-Each example is preceded by a brief description of how the dblook utility behaves given the specified options.
+The following examples demonstrate how the various dblook utility options can be specified from a command line.
+These examples use the sample database.